 Machine Feeders and Offbearers feed materials into or remove materials from machines or equipment that is automatic or tended by other workers.

-Machine Feeders with little to no experience tend to make between $19350 and $22420 while the more experienced ones make over $38510 per year.
+Machine Feeders and Offbearers with little to no experience tend to make between $21470 and $24400 while the more experienced ones can earn over $37670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Machine Feeder is to move to a higher paying state like DE.
-Right now, the highest paying states for Machine Feeders are DE, NM, NV, MO and NH.
+One of the easiest ways to increase your salary as a Machine Feeder and Offbearer is to move to a higher paying state like LA.
+Right now, the highest paying states for Machine Feeders and Offbearers are LA, HI, MI, NE and IL.

-3 other factors that can increase your salary as A Machine Feeder is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Machine Feeder and Offbearer is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Machine Feeders what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Machine Feeders and Offbearers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.